 The appliance, flue & chimney must be cleaned and checked internally and externally regularly in use and especially after a period of disuse (e.g. after summer).
 Lift down the baffle at least weekly to check for build up of soot or debris on the top from the flue pipe.
 Remove the baffle and check the flue spigot and connector is fully clear at regular intervals.
-The chimney and flue connector must be swept at least annually, more often when used with sooty fuels or damp wood.
+The chimney and flue ways inside the stove and flue connector itself must be swept at least annually, more often when used with sooty fuels or damp wood.
 The chimney or flue can usually be swept through the appliance.
 A wire centred sweeps brush with guide wheel is recommended.
 Any loose, broken or leaking joints or flue ways MUST be repaired immediately.
+To clean the flue ways of the appliance 3 access doors and removeable hot plate are provided.
+Any soot can then be brushed to the bottom of the stove where it can be removed through the large removable oven base access door.